-Created by Professor Jane Seymour, Dr Beth Hardy and Dr Glenys Caswell from the University of Nottingham together with the Carers Federation, and jointly funded by UK charities, Marie Curie and Dimbleby Cancer Care, the programme aims to give participants insight into the practical and emotional needs of carers.
+Created by Professor Jane Seymour, Dr Beth Hardy and Dr Glenys Caswell from the University of Nottingham together with the Carers Federation, and jointly funded by Marie Curie and Dimbleby Cancer Care, the programme aims to give participants insight into the practical and emotional needs of carers.

 The core training is designed to be delivered over one day.
 It includes discussion guides, group exercises and film clips of carers talking about their experiences.

 Marie Curie has already been using the new programme to train its support line advisers, and volunteers for its helper service.
 Several other health and social care organisations have also been involved in piloting the training.

 Informal carers make a huge contribution to the lives of patients with life-limiting illnesses every year.
 Recent research has shown that of the £641 million that it costs to care for people with lung, breast, colorectal and prostate cancer each year, around 34% of that is made up by informal carers.

 Bill Noble, Marie Curie’s medical director, said that currently there is little help available to many carers: “We need to recognise the contribution carers make and ensure that they are adequately supported in their role.
 This programme will enable those that support carers to understand their needs and provide more effective advice and mentorship.”